raspibolt/raspibolt/raspibolt_20_pi.md

     psk="[WIFI_PASSWORD]"
 }
 ```

 * Replace `[COUNTRY_CODE]` with the [ISO2 code](https://www.iso.org/obp/ui/#search) of your country (eg. `US`)
 * Replace `[WIFI_SSID]` and `[WIFI_PASSWORD]` with the credentials for your own WiFi.

 ### Start your Pi

 * Safely eject the sd card from your computer
 * Insert the sd card into the Pi
 * If you did not already setup Wifi: connect the Pi to your network with an ethernet cable
-* Start the Pi by connecting it to the mobile phone charger using the Micro USB cable
+* Start the Pi by connecting it to the power adapter using the USB-C cable

 ## Connecting to the network
 The Pi is starting and getting a new address from your home network.
 This address can change over time.
 To make the Pi reachable from the internet, we assign it a fixed address.